Previous dayMarch 27, 2026Next day

 64.5 km---✓ ReviewedUSGS →

-A magnitude 2.8 earthquake was recorded 92 km ENE of Chignik, Alaska on March 27, 2026 at 22:41 UTC.
-This was a shallow crustal earthquake, focused at 64.5 km depth.
-The epicenter is at 56.658°, -157.060°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 2.8 earthquake 92 km ENE of Chignik, Alaska with origin time 22:41 UTC on March 27, 2026.
+The hypocenter lay at 64.5 km, placing this in the shallow crustal category.
+Geolocation places the event at 56.658°N, -157.060°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-27